baSSHtion/baSSHtion.github.io/content/pages/index.md

 The basic question answered by baSSHtion.org is:

-**How can an operator/administrator securely manage backend servers not directly exposed to the internet?**
+**How can an operator/administrator securely manage backend server through the internet?**

 Often machines running in private nets need to be administered from the internet.
 The hypothetical example used here is a moderate complex application running on the internet.
-This application has a webserver facing to the internet, and a database server plus application servers as backend systems.
+This application has a webserver facing to the internet, a database server, and an application server as backend systems.
 These machines are administered via SSH.
 For security reasons it is undesirable to expose the backend systems to the internet.

+SSHv1 is completely out of scope, because is has severe securityissues.
+Only SSHv2 options are considered.
+The SSH implementation used in the exapmles is [OpenSSH](http://www.openssh.com/).

 Several solutions to this problem statement are dicussed here.